marpontes/cubeguard/README.md

 #How to install

+You can refer to [this Youtube video](http://youtu.be/pfYemaR_5hU) to see a screencast that demonstrtes installation and configuration processes.

 Cubeguard is available at Pentaho Marketplace.
 If you still don't have Marketplace installed in your Pentaho Server, just navigate to http://community.pentaho.com/, find Marketplace there and follow the instructions.

 Cubeguard can be installed following the steps: